youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 Lets search in the MFT what happened during the first 3 minutes after 4am on the 2021-01-07.

-(In our case, we could search directly for Bytelocker.exe, but in some other situations we have no garanties to know the name of the ransomware, it could be named anything.)
+(In our case, we could search directly for Bytelocker.exe, but in some other situations we have no garanties to know the name of the ransomware.)

 ```bash
 rg -iN "2021-01-07.04:0[1-3]:.." mft.csv  | head